mdmarek/anomalyzer/README.md

 		return
 	}

-	// Eval calculates the probability at a next
+	// Eval calculates the probability of anomaly in the
-	// event of 8.0 is anomolous.
+	// currently data.
-	p := anom.Eval(8.0)
+	p := anom.Eval()
 	fmt.Println("anomalous probability:", p)
 }
 ```